+Figure 4.
+Expand sources in the Source Explorer.
+Left side: Click the ‘>’ icon to see the children of the source of your preference.
+Right side: Once the source is expanded, all its children will be displayed.

 How to display Source Metadata

-Hover/Select a source in the Source Explorer, the snowman icon will be displayed, click it.
+Select a Database or Folder or File.
+The source will be highlighted and a snowman icon will appear.

+Click the snowman icon

-In the dropdown, select ‘Metadata’
+In the dropdown, select ‘Metadata’.

 A drawer will open in the Source Explorer, showing more detailed information about the source.

 Add/Delete Folders

 A user can add or remove folders from the Source Explorer.
 These actions need to be performed from the Source Explorer itself or using our server API.
-Note: .
+Note: Creating custom sources using mongodb will not provide all the functionality delivered by Raven.

+How to: Add a folder

-How to: Select a Database or Folder or File.
+Select a Database or Folder or File.
 The source will be highlighted and a snowman icon will appear.

 Click the snowman icon.

-Add a folder

 In the dropdown, select: Add Folder.

 A dialog will appear, enter the name of the new folder.
 Please note that

 Click Add.

+How to: Delete a folder

-How to: Select a Database or Folder or File.
+Select a Database or Folder or File.
 The source will be highlighted and a snowman icon will appear.

 Click the snowman icon.

-Delete a folder

 In the dropdown, select: Delete.

 A dialog will appear, confirming the desired action.

 Click Yes.